MurmurationsNetwork/MurmurationsDocumentation/docs/developers/library-api.md

 Additions or modifications to the Library occur through pull requests to the repo.

 Schemas are created by specific networks or interest groups, and they are added to this repo by pull request.
+Learn more about creating schemas in the [Create a Schema Guide](/guides/create-a-schema.md).

 ### Overview